 Yes.
-Oracle Solaris 11 and any later version is a 64-bit only operating system.
 However, you can run your 32-bit applications on the 64-bit Oracle Solaris 11 OS.

 Do all my applications need to be 64-bit?

-Oracle Solaris 11 and its later versions is a 64-bit only operating system.
-Therefore, any new application that you develop should be a 64-bit application.
+Because Oracle Solaris 11 is a 64-bit only operating system, any new application that you develop should be a 64-bit application.

 Can I run the 64-bit version of the operating system on 32-bit hardware?

 No. It is not possible to run the 64-bit operating system on 32-bit hardware.
 The 64-bit operating system requires 64-bit MMU and CPU hardware.

 Do I need to change my 32-bit application if I plan to run that application on a system with the 64-bit operating system?